DanielZendejas360/360_agency_assignment/README.md

 - Maven 3
 - Java 11 or above
 - Docker for integration tests.
 The project uses [TestContainers](https://www.testcontainers.org/)
+- Postgres 13 if Docker is not available

 ## How to start
 ### With Docker